What does it mean to READ FOR JOY?

 There’s a quote I love about writing by Dwight V. Swain: “A story is something you do to a reader.”

 I think about that all the time.
-What do I want my stories to do to readers?
+What do I want my stories to do to people?
 How do I want to make them feel?

 Because stories are, at their cores, emotion machines.
 They can make us laugh, make us cry, make us angry, make us fall in love, make our hearts sprint with fear.
 They distill human experience, and capture its meaning, and connect us to our humanity like nothing else can.
 They are the closest thing we have to magic.